 This is why the relationships you build with your placement partners are the most important thing.

 At the start of my second placement in Bangladesh, when I became a Team Leader, I met ex-ICS volunteer, Ananda, and we were discussing how incredibly shy some of the volunteers were.
 “Just you wait,” he said.
-“In three months there will be a complete transformation in confidence of the in-country volunteers.”
+“In three months there will be a complete transformation in confidence of the National volunteers.”

-I saw it happening within three days of the UK volunteers and in-country volunteers being together.
+I saw it happening within three days of the UK volunteers and National volunteers being together.
 We’d had a long day of training and it would have been so easy for everyone to go to bed, read, or play on their phones, but instead everyone was outside in the searing heat, laughing and playing cricket to the point where the workers on the building site opposite were so jealous they ditched the scaffolding and started their own game.